QTIM-Lab/SiameseChange/README.md

 # SiameseChange

-Siamese neural network for change detection in pair-wise longitudinal medical image comparison (a manuscript detailing this approach is submitted)
+Siamese neural network for change detection in pair-wise longitudinal medical image comparison (a manuscript detailing this approach is submitted), in this case for retinopathy of prematurity retinal photographs

 **Requirements**: